motxx/nostr-webclient/README.md

-# COBRA - Nostr Client
+# Zapstr - Nostr Client

-COBRA is a Nostr client developed using React and TypeScript.
+Zapstr is a Nostr client developed using React and TypeScript.

 ## Installation